mvolkmann/MyUnixEnv/notes/strapi-notes.md

 - click the gear icon on the "FILES UPLOAD" row
 - in the "Providers" drop-down, select "Amazon Web Service S3"
 - enter values for "Access API Token" and "Secret Access Token"
-- select an AWS region
+- select the AWS region of the bucket
 - enter a "Bucket" name
 - press the "Save" button